Major cleanup underway after storm batters Northeastern US, knocks out power and floods roads

 A numbers of roads were also closed around the state due to flooding, including in Londonderry and Ludlow, the southern Vermont communities that were hit hard by flooding in July.

-“Although there will be damage to infrastructure, homes and businesses, we do not expect this to be the same scale as July,” said Gov. Phil Scott.
+“Although there will be damage to infrastructure, homes and businesses, we do not expect this to be the same scale as July,” Vermont Gov. Phil Scott said.
 “That being said, some of the places that were impacted in July are currently experiencing flooding once again.
 So for them, this is July and it’s a real gut punch.”

+Authorities in northwestern Connecticut said they responded to numerous accidents Tuesday morning as roads drenched from Monday’s rain froze and created slippery conditions.

+But elsewhere, as rain and river levels rose, so did the temperatures Monday, setting some records.
+It reached 62 degrees in Concord, New Hampshire, breaking the record of 59 set on Dec.
+18, 1928, the National Weather Service said.
+It got to 59 degrees in Portland, Maine on Monday, topping the record of 53 degrees set on Dec.
+18, 1996.

 Early in the storm, the weather service issued flood and flash-flood warnings for New York City and the surrounding area, parts of Pennsylvania, upstate New York, western Connecticut, western Massachusetts and parts of Vermont, New Hampshire and Maine.